Abdelrhman-Hosny/Abdelrhman-Hosny/README.md

 Currently reading:

 - [ ] Pattern Recognition and Machine Learning - Christopher Bishop
+- [ ] NLP with Transformers - Lewis Tunstall

 You can find digital notes for the things I study at [Notes Repository](https://github.com/Abdelrhman-Hosny/MachineLearningNotes).
 You can find notes about:
 - [HuggingFace Transformers course](https://github.com/Abdelrhman-Hosny/MachineLearningNotes/tree/master/NLP/HuggingFace)